 Your teen will want to sit down and write out a spending plan or budget for their money.

-The spending plan will help with how they'll treat each of the dollars that comes through the door.
+The spending plan will help with how they'll treat each of the dollars that come through the door.
 The budget will show them the real numbers that are coming in, and that must go out.

-You'll want to refer to the section on “how can a teenager prepare a budget?” below for more information and resources.
+You'll want to refer to the section on “How can a teenager prepare a budget?” below for more information and resources.

 Also, here's a sample budget for 18 year olds.